 This is the Official Playing Rulebook for the USA Wheelchair Football League, and it contains all current rules governing the playing of wheelchair football for that League.
-Member clubs of the USA Wheelchair Football League may vote to amend these rules from time to time.
+Member clubs of the USA Wheelchair Football League along with the Rules Committee may vote to amend these rules from time to time.
 If that should occur, the League offices will send out an amended rulebook.